Gerbil1511/Bright-Futures/README.md

 9: As a PROSPECTIVE VOLUNTEER/CUSTOMER, I want to read testimonials and reviews from other customers/volunteers, so I can gauge the experiences of others and feel more confident about booking a talk or becoming a volunteer.

+GitHub Project Board</u>

+I utilised the GitHub project boards to display the user needs and added tick boxes that I could return to, to check off as I progresed through the website,

 ![Bright Futres Project Board](/documentation/images/project-stories.png)

 <hr>